frovedis/frovedis/doc/tutorial_python/tutorial_python.md

     $ source /opt/nec/nosupport/frovedis/x86/bin/x86env.sh

-If you want to use vector engine, please do:
+If you want to use vector engine (VE), please do:

     $ source /opt/nec/nosupport/frovedis/ve/bin/veenv.sh

-If you use vector engine, please make sure that MPI for vector engine is set up.
-Usually, you need to do:

-    $ source /opt/nec/ve/mpi/[YOUR_MPI_VERSION]/bin/necmpivars.sh

 Main purpose of the script is to set PYTHONPATH and LD_LIBRARY_PATH.
 It also switches `mpirun` to call (x86 or ve).
+If you did not source MPI set up script for VE, veenv.sh also source it internally.

 Supported Python version is 2.7, which is installed in CentOS/RedHat by default.
 Since our wrapper is just a Python library and shared